ARTS

 TCJ 3CR Grade 11, Construction Engineering Technology (College)

-This is an excellent course for a student who is considering a career in the construction industry that requires post-secondary education.
+This is an excellent course for a student who is considering a career in the construction industry.

 TCJ 3CW Grade 11, Construction Engineering Technology (College) Double Credit

-For students interested in the Specialist High Skills Major
+This course is for students interested in the Specialist High Skills Major.

 TDJ 3MR Grade 11, Technological Design (University/College)